hihihippp/kinney/README.markdown

 - Generate seeds loading into db/seeds.rb and run the rake db:seed task
 - Make some notes about how we deliver HTML5 video using some conventions for organization and filenaming
 - Make note about how effort has been made to allow for translations.
 How to override headings using locales.
+- create documentation about how most controllers are now implemented as concerns which allow for easier overriding.

 # Author